Last updated on March 4th, 2022

 Your gear is important to you and it should be.
 Rather than carrying a variety of different tools in your tackle box, you can carry it all in a fishing multi-tool the size of a deck of cards.
 I remember the hook removers we had when I was a kid.
 It was about a foot long and in the most awkward and unpackable shape possible.

-Today, I carry a Gerber multi-tool that serves many purposes while fishing and it has helped me handle all the small tasks that come with fishing.
-Many anglers have a notion in their head that these tools are expensive, and this cannot be further from the truth.
-When looking at the price of a multi-tool you must consider the fact that you are buying multiple tools when you make your purchase.
+Today, I carry a Gerber multitool that serves many purposes while fishing and it has helped me handle all the small tasks that come with fishing.
+Many anglers have a notion in their head that the best multitools for fishing are going to be expensive, and this cannot be further from the truth.
+When looking at the price of a multi-tool you must consider the fact that you are actually buying several tools when you make your purchase.

-Compare the price of the multi-tool to getting all those tools separately and it will always be cheaper to get a multi-tool.
+Compare the price of a good multi-tool for fishing to getting all those tools separately and it will always be cheaper to get a multi-tool.
 The determining factor should be quality and durability when deciding which product to buy.
 They should always be bought with corrosion and moisture resistance in mind.
 With that said, stainless steel is often the way to go, especially in saltwater environments to protect your investment.